commonhaus/foundation/policies/code-of-conduct.md

 ### Report an issue

 - Each CF project is free to implement enforcement of the CoC using processes appropriate for the size and scope of the project.
 CoC enforcement processes and contact methods must be defined in the projects' `CODE_OF_CONDUCT.md`.
-- For CF repositories that do not specify their own `CODE_OF_CONDUCT.md`, send your report to `report@mailing-list`.
+- For CF repositories that do not specify their own the `CODE_OF_CONDUCT.md`, send your report to the [`report` mailing list][CONTACTS.yaml].
 The CFC will receive these reports.

 Confidentiality is of utmost importance.
 We also understand that the person reporting the issue (**reporter**) may not be the individual directly affected or harmed (**target**).
 In such cases, communication will primarily be with the reporter unless the target explicitly gives permission.
 Personal details of the reporter (and the target if they differ) will not be disclosed without permission.